-Introduction to Culinary Arts (grades 9-12) - Chef Travis Hamilton - Taught by a professional chef, this course is an introduction to food preparation techniques and culinary theory.
+Culinary Arts 1 (grades 7-12) - Chef Travis Hamilton - Taught by a professional chef, this yearlong course is an introduction to food preparation techniques and culinary theory.
 Basic concepts of kitchen organization and operation, basic terminology, use of standardized recipes, weights and measures, product evaluation, recipe conversion, food composition and introduction to commercial equipment and work methods will be introduced in this course.
-Students will work in the Mornings' Kolaches professional kitchen located down the street from the school and use the Pearland VFW kitchen.
+Students will work in the Mornings' Kolaches professional kitchen located down the street from the school.
 Students will have the opportunity to learn about a food truck business.
 The chef will provide a list of supplies to purchase and to bring for each class.
 The food cost is included in the cost of the course.
-Time: Wednesdays; 2-3:30 pm Dates: 8/30-11/15/23 and 1/17-4/10/24 Cost: TBA Engineering and Technology (S.T.E.M.)
+Because of rapidly rising food costs, we may have to increase the cost of the course for the spring.
+We will add this extra cost to your account if necessary.
+Time: Wednesdays; 2-3:30 pm Dates: 9/4-11/20/24 and 1/8-4/2/25 Cost: \$900; after 7/4 \$950